 In accordance with the federal Campus Sex Crimes Prevention Act (CSCPA) and the Utah Sex Offender Registration Act, notice must be given of registered sex offenders to institutions of higher education if the offender is employed, carries on a vocation, or is a student at the institution.
-This information is available through University Police and the Washington D. C. Metropolitan Police Department.
+This information is available through University Police.